splynx/docs/files/en/customer_management/customer_information/customer_information.md

 ![Maps](customermap.png)

-Maps can be configured in `Config → Main → Mapss`
+Maps can be configured in `Config → Main → Maps`

 **Comments**